 - The range is too short.
 And hence it is not suitable for many applications where devices may be at a distance.

 - The speed of data transfer is way slower than Bluetooth.
 So, it’s not suitable for sharing large amounts of data.

-The most popular examples of apps using NFC are Android Pay, Apple Pay and Amiibo.
-One of the major application of NFC is mobile payment.
-Almost all phone nowadays support it.
+The most popular examples of apps using NFC are Android Pay, Apple Pay, and Amiibo.
+One of the major applications of NFC is mobile payment.
+Almost all phones nowadays support it.
 You can check out whether your older phone has NFC or not in this list of NFC-supported phones.